rca(1) General Commands Manual rca(1)

 Floating point

-In floating point mode (i.e., F mode), all operations use the full
+In floating point mode (i.e., F mode), all storage and operations

 Floating point printing can be controlled by the automatic,